-Each interviewed applicant will rank his/her preference of schools online at the TMDSAS website.
-The preference list may be submitted and the rank order may be changed at any time until the deadline date on January 10.
+Each interviewed applicant will rank his/her preference of schools via the web at the TMDSAS website.
+The preference list may be submitted and the rank order may be changed at any time until the deadline date.
 The last preference submitted prior to the deadline date will be used in the matching process.

-- Interviewed applicants must submit at least one preference ranking to TMDSAS. - Each medical school will also submit a list of interviewed applicants ranked in order of acceptability on the basis of factors considered in the selection process by TTUHSC SOM. - The final preference from each applicant and the ranked lists from the respective schools are entered into a computer database.
-The database matches the applicant with the highest choice medical school that ranked the applicant high enough to be selected. - Applications are automatically withdrawn from all schools with a lower applicant preference than the school to which the applicant is matched. - Applications will remain active to all schools with a higher applicant preference for possible acceptance later if the applicant is placed on the school's alternate list. - For the most current information on the Texas State Match, please visit the TMDSAS website http://www.utsystem.edu/tmdsas/homepage.html.
+- Interviewed applicants must submit at least one preference ranking to TMDSAS. - Each medical school will also submit a list of interviewed applicants; ranked - The final preference from each applicant and the ranked lists from the respective schools are entered into a computer database.
+The database matches the applicant with the highest choice medical school that ranked the applicant high enough to be selected. - Applications are automatically withdrawn from all schools with a lower applicant preference than the school to which the applicant is matched. - Applications will remain active to all schools with a higher applicant preference for possible acceptance later if the applicant is placed on the school's alternate list. - For more information on the Texas State Match, please visit the TMDSAS website.

-Development of Alternate List (TTUHSC)
+Development of Alternate Pool (TTUHSC)